ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IConfiguration.rst

 IConfiguration
 ==============

-.. py:class:: IConfiguration
+.. py:class:: ansys.stk.core.stkobjects.aviator.IConfiguration

    object

    Interface used to change an aircraft's configuration for an Aviator mission.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IConfiguration

 Overview
 --------